antoinegaubil/COEN490/README.md

 # EasySanté - Mental Health Support Application

 ## The idea
-In a world dominated by digital screens and social media, mental health issues, often termed 'silent killers,' are on the rise.
-EasySanté addresses this challenge by providing a user-friendly platform connecting individuals with mental health professionals.
-The project integrates video/audio API for virtual therapy sessions and wearable technology, such as rechargeable bracelets, to monitor heart rates and sleep quality.
+EasySanté addresses the issues of mental-health 'silent killers' by providing a user-friendly platform connecting individuals with mental health professionals.
+The project integrates video/audio API for virtual therapy sessions and wearable technology, including a custom-made hardware bracelet.
+This bracelet collects user data, such as heart rate and sleep patterns, and seamlessly transmits the information to healthcare professionals (HCPs) for comprehensive mental health monitoring.

+The EasySanté web application is built with the MERN (MongoDB, Express.js, React, Node.js) stack, utilizing MongoDB as the primary storage solution for efficient collection and management of user data.

 ### Background
 EasySanté aims to bridge the gap between Canadians facing mental health challenges and certified therapists.
 Alarming statistics from the Canadian Mental Health Association (CMHA) underscore the urgency of this project.
 The application focuses on treatment and continuing care, addressing two crucial pillars of the mental health healing process.